reserve-protocol/staking-contract/README.md

 ### Dev

 The implementation of the vault relies on an always increasing `totalAssets` value, the rate is calculated internally based on `totalAssets` per `totalSupply` which gives the exchange rate per unit of vault token.
-Additionally, the vault tackles inflation attacks with a decimal offset of `3` (equivalent to virtual shares offset of `1e3`).

 # Generic Multi Rewards Vault